ianrenton/ianrenton.com/projects/meteogram/index.markdown

 The good (and almost unexpected) news is that the original Pi Model B does output enough power over USB for both the screen and a WiFi dongle.

-The bad news is that despite claiming to be compatible with all Raspberry Pi models, the screen is only tenuously "compatible" with the original Model B&mdash;no suitable USB adapter board is provided, the mounting holes don't line up, and the touchscreen doesn't work.
+The bad news is that despite claiming to be compatible with all Raspberry Pi models, the screen is only tenuously "compatible" with the original Model B&mdash;no suitable USB adapter board is provided and, the mounting holes don't line up.

 The low DPI of the screen (it is only 320 pixels high after all) is very noticeable, so while it's fine for this project and text is readable on the display, don't rush out and buy one thinking you're getting a screen with the same kind of pixel density as a smartphone.

-<div class="notes"><p>If you're looking to copy this project for yourself, I would recommend at least a Pi 2 rather than an original Model B, as you'll have connectors and mounting holes that match, and probably a working touchscreen too.
+<div class="notes"><p>If you're looking to copy this project for yourself, I would recommend at least a Pi 2 rather than an original Model B, as you'll have connectors and mounting holes that match.
 If you're going all the way to a Pi 3 or 4, consider the <a href="https://www.waveshare.com/11.9inch-DSI-LCD.htm">DSI version of the screen</a> instead for a neater install.</p></div>

 ## The Software Design